SaferGo/Simple3dRenderer/README.md

 ## Documentation
-- Fundamental of Computer Graphics(Fourth edition)
-by Steve Marschner, Peter Shirley.
+- Fundamental of Computer Graphics (Fourth edition) by Steve Marschner and Peter Shirley.
 (Chapter 8: The Graphics Pipeline)